-Sinking / Sourcing Concepts

-Before going further in our study of wiring strategies, we must have a solid understanding of "sinking" and "sourcing" concepts.
+Sinking / Sourcing Concepts Before going further in our study of wiring strategies, we must have a solid understanding of "sinking" and "sourcing" concepts.
 Use of these terms occurs frequently in input or output circuit discussions.
 It is the goal of this section to make these concepts easy to understand, further ensuring your success in installation.
 First we give the following short definitions, followed by practical applications.

-Sinking = provides a path to supply ground (-)

-Sourcing = provides a path to supply source (+)
+Sinking = Path to supply ground (-) Sourcing = Path to supply source (+)